 The twist ending to this long-winded story of coming and going teachers reads like a novel’s denouement.

 Once settled in the San Joaquin Valley, agriculture’s heartland, I met up with Roselle Bezazian Kemalyan, who was Lillian Lefkovsky Freundlich’s roommate at Oberlin in 1933 and endowed the Bezazian Piano Scholarship.
 Quickly, she became my musical surrogate mother as we looked back fondly upon our musical memories of Lillian.

-Now that I’ve been a piano teacher for decades, I fully comprehend the emotional effects of students coming and going.
+Now that I’ve been a piano teacher for decades, nesting finally in Berkeley, I fully comprehend the emotional effects of students coming and going.

 A two-way musical journey can easily be interrupted by circumstances beyond anyone’s control.
 Sometimes students choose to change lanes and seek other study options while at other times a teacher has to make the difficult choice to discharge a student who’s not practicing for months at time or respecting studio guidelines.